abinoda/slack-action/README.md

 ## Using the action

-To use this GitHub Action, you'll need to set a `SLACK_BOT_TOKEN` on GitHub.
+To use this GitHub Action, you'll need to set a `SLACK_BOT_TOKEN` secret on GitHub.
 To get your Slack bot token, browse to the "OAuth & Permissions" page listed in Slack and copy the "Bot User OAuth Access Token" beginning in `xoxb-`.

 ### Posting messages